Dynamic DNS Update Frequency

 Updates may take place if the IP on the WAN interface changes, but not if the pfSense device is behind a DSL or Cable router.
 When the public IP changes, the Dynamic DNS page shows the cached IP in red indicating that it knows the cashed IP is not the current public IP and that is has not updated the Dynamic DNS host with the current public IP.
 However, it does not update the Dynamic DNS host until 1:01 AM unless you change the cron time like in my example or if you edit the Dynamic DNS entry and save it even without making changes.

-#7 Updated by themisa themisa about 8 years ago
+#7 Updated by themisa themisa over 8 years ago

 I've been able to reproduce it.